jcraane/personal-blog-hugo/content/post/2025-10-13-aiguideline.md

 #### 5. **Onboarding Aid**
 New developers (human or AI) can quickly understand architectural patterns by looking at annotated interfaces and base classes.

+#### 6. **Simpler common guidlines**
+Adding @AIGuidline minimizes the information required in .junie/guidelines.md.
+This makes it easier to maintain and update.

 ### Best Practices